 It's beautiful outside.

-I’m melting.
-(It’s hot and humid and I’m sweaty.)
+I'm melting.
+(Means: It's hot and humid and I'm sweaty.)